Volunteer in Asia 2017 & 2018

 The IVHQ volunteer program and Laos itself made the trip so much more than just another trip, to be able to give back to the world with amazing volunteers/friends was just an unforgettable journey and an extraordinary experience.
 BYRANT CHENG

-Volunteering in Nepal has it all - and with a peaceful outlook!
-Volunteer placements are located in four main areas within Nepal.
-You can barrel through the traffic clogged streets of Kathmandu, or experience life on the fertile plains of Chitwan, breath in the crisp mountain air in Chitlang, or encounter the hustle of the popular tourist destination of Pokhara.
+Volunteering in Nepal with IVHQ has it all - and with a peaceful outlook!
+Volunteers are placed in four main areas within Nepal.
+You can barrel through the traffic clogged streets of Kathmandu, or experience life on the fertile plains of Chitwan, breathe in the crisp mountain air in Chitlang or encounter the hustle of the popular tourist destination of Pokhara.
 IVHQ has a wide range of volunteer abroad projects in Nepal, including Teaching English, Childcare and Medical Elective.
 Obviously, you’ll also have to lace up your hiking boots and hit the trails.
 Don’t worry you don’t have to be Mt Everest fit - you can find trekking trips to cater for all fitness levels, time spans and budgets.
 Also if you’re short on time you can experience a taste of volunteering on a special 1-week program.

 Want a volunteer destination where you have more than 7,000 islands at your doorstep?
 The Philippines is a hidden gem waiting to be explored!
-When volunteering in the Philippines with IVHQ, you will be based in the Aborlan District, a laid back small community outside of Puerto Princesa City, which is bursting with friendly smiling locals.
+When volunteering in the Philippines with IVHQ, you will be based in the Aborlan District, often considered one of the most beautiful islands in the world.
 Volunteers can work on Kindergarten, Teaching, Construction and Renovation, or Environmental projects.
 So if you are wanting to get off the beaten track and immerse yourself in a culture than the Philippines project is perfect for you!
-On the Island of Palawan you can treat yourself to swimming, snorkeling, diving or chilling under a waterfall - and that is just on one Island!
+On the Island of Palawan, you can treat yourself to swimming, snorkeling, diving or chill under a waterfall - and that is just on one Island!
 Imagine the wonders waiting for you, and you can do it without needing to spend up large!
 Budget airlines make island-hopping within the Philippines, or to nearby countries cheap and easy.

 Sri Lanka is the ultimate volunteer destination.
-With an abundance of wildlife, national parks, beaches, historical sites and and no shortage of tourism activities there is always something to keep you busy.
-The people are friendly, traveling around is easy, the food is tasty and it’s incredibly affordable making it an all-round destination and great for solo-travelers.
+With an abundance of wildlife, national parks, beaches, historical sites and no shortage of tourism activities there is always something to keep you busy.
+The people are friendly, traveling around is easy, the food is tasty and it’s incredibly affordable making it an all-round destination and great for solo travelers.
 You’ll quickly feel right at home and like you never want to leave.
-Volunteers are either located in the sacred city of Kandy, Nuwara Eliya, or within the Wasgamuwa National Park.
-Volunteers can choose from Teaching English local monks, Special Needs Care, Rural Community Development, Childcare, Medical, Elderly Care, Temple Renovation and working within a Wild Elephant corridor in the highlands.
+Volunteers on the IVHQ Sri Lanka program are either located in the sacred city of Kandy, Nuwara Eliya, or within the Wasgamuwa National Park.
+Volunteers can choose from Teaching, Special Needs Care, Rural Community Development, Childcare, Medical, Elderly Care, Temple Renovation and Wild Elephant Conservation.
 With an affordable and an accessible rail network, weekend trips are easily arranged and volunteers may choose to participate in a mountain hike, go whale watching or explore a local tea plantation.

 Ancient pagodas and towering skyscrapers, ramshackle markets and urban malls - Ho Chi Minh is a captivating city of contrasts.
-As an IVHQ volunteer, you will have the chance to experience the culture, history, incredible food, characteristic scenery of Vietnam, and will be sure to make marvelous memories!
-Enthusiasm and a caring nature will be well rewarded on the Teaching English, Special Needs/Childcare, Medical or Feeding the Homeless projects.
+As an IVHQ volunteer in Vietnam, you will have the chance to experience the culture, history, incredible food, characteristic scenery of Vietnam, and will be sure to make marvelous memories!
+Enthusiasm and a caring nature will be well rewarded on the Teaching English, Special Needs/Childcare, Medical or Food Outreach projects.
 You’ll be accommodated in a dormitory with fellow volunteers so there are plenty of opportunities to make lasting friendships and find travel buddies.
 This is the ideal destination for volunteers looking to join a program with a good mix of work and play.
 From a visit to the famous Cu Chi Tunnels, a Mekong Delta boat ride, a weekend to the world renowned beaches of Phu Quoc Island, it’s a country that has a lot to offer volunteers!